tremby/discord-tagbot/README.md

   as long as that's at least 10 minutes.

-  If no new tag is posted when the time runs out, a message is posted, and tag judges are notified if such roles have been set.
+  If no new tag is posted when the time runs out, an announcement is made, and the current match is deleted, meaning those users lose their score.
-  It is then up to them to make a judgement: they can allow the game to continue, or delete the user's tag match so they lose their score.

-  If the user proceeds to post a new tag beyond the time limit, judges are notified again.
+  Those users are then excluded from the current round, and we await a new match from somebody else.

 - **`/tag-set-chat-channel`:** associate another channel as the chat channel for this tag game.
   The same channel can be used as the chat channel for multiple games.